psychemedia/sin-eater-resources/resources/NQORG_origins_notes_queries.md

 p63

+Notices to Correspondents

 ...

-Surely Melaniion is too hard upon our correspondents and too exigeant towards ourselves.
+Surely Melanion is too hard upon our correspondents and too exigeant towards ourselves.
 He would place us in a singular position.
 He should consider that we have not opened lists for all comers to tilt against each other.
 We invite litterateurs to a re-union, in which they may give and receive mutual help and aid; but, in order to do so, they must tolerate each others' little peculiarities, and not espy offence in them.

 The Index so kindly offered by Melanion is declined with many thanks.